makspll/bevy_mod_scripting/readme.md

 #### RLua

-Use valid lua function names for hook names and any number of arguments which are passed on to the function.
+Use valid lua function names for hook names and any number of arguments which are to be passed on to the function.

 Any types implementing the `rlua::ToLua` trait can be used.